protubero/angular-jooby-starter/README.md

 The project is structured as a multi-module maven project.
 Beside the server and client module there is a third module named distribution.
 It contains a maven assembly descriptor that packs together the server and client into one zip file and a tarball.
 To build the distribution, execute `mvn package` in the root folder.

 The angular client will then be generated in production mode as a set of files located in the `dist/client` folder.
-These files are then packaged into a jar file taht is the artifact of that module.
+These files are then packaged into a jar file that is the artifact of that module.

 ## Playing around with docker